all-hw/ci-demo/README.md

 * UART echo example application
 * TFLite microspeech example application
-* scripts to upload firmware binary to the All-Hardware service
+* Scripts to upload firmware binaries to the All-Hardware service
 * GitHub CI workflow configuration

 Ok, great!
 Let's flash our simple applications to the cloud hardware.

 ## Flash MCU with GitHub CI

-With GitHub Actions you can easily build your CI workflow and [All-Hardware](https://all-hw.com/) service will let you to do it for your embeded development process!
+With GitHub Actions you can easily build your CI workflow and the [All-Hardware](https://all-hw.com/) service will support your embedded development process!

-Open [demo GitHub page](https://github.com/all-hw/ci-demo) and fork the repository:
+Open the [demo GitHub page](https://github.com/all-hw/ci-demo) and fork the repository:

 ![fork|690x313](https://github.com/all-hw/ci-demo/raw/main/docs/fork.png)